As the Women’s Euros Kick Off: 12 Moments That Changed the Face of the Sport

 - 2021: A groundbreaking broadcast deal for Women’s football is signed

-Fun fact for you: last year's Women's Euros final was watched by a record-breaking 50 million football fans globally, with a record number of over 365 million viewers tuning in to watch the tournament.
+Fun fact for you: in 2022, the Women's Euros final was watched by a record-breaking 50 million football fans globally, with over 365 million viewers tuning in to watch the tournament.

-Since England's Euros win in 2022, there have been more positive stats, too: crowd attendance for women's games is on the up, as well as sporting opportunities for young girls in the UK (a successful petition by the Lionesses athletes saw the nationwide curriculum change to offer all genders equal sporting opportunities).
+Since England's Euros win three years ago, there have been more positive stats, too: crowd attendance for women's games is on the up, as well as the number of sporting opportunities for young girls in the UK (a successful petition by the Lionesses athletes saw the nationwide curriculum change to offer all genders equal sporting opportunities in 2023).

-While these all mark significant steps forward, it's important to acknowledge that women's football is still fighting back from a long and troubling history of marginalisation and misogyny.
-Female footballers still don't receive similar salaries to their male counterparts, aren't offered similar opportunities or facilities, and certainly aren't taken as seriously.
-Just this week, they shared a statement reflecting their frustration that bonus talks haven't been resolved ahead of this month's Women's World Cup.
+While there have no doubt been significant steps forward in not only the interest, but further funding and media interest, it's important to acknowledge that women's football is still fighting back from a long and troubling history of marginalisation and misogyny.
+Female footballers still don't receive similar salaries to their male counterparts, aren't offered similar opportunities or facilities, and often aren't taken as seriously.
+During the Women's World Cup of 2023 - where the Lionesses fought their way to the final but narrowly missed out on a win - the players shared a statement reflecting their frustration that bonus talks weren't resolved ahead of the start of play.

-From the iconic Lionesses’ win finally bringing football home last year, to the Women’s Football Association being formed in 1969, to the first female football game being played in 1895, keep scrolling for ten of the standout moments that shaped the sport as we know it.
+First stop in rewriting the rulebook?
+Accepting how far we've come.
+From the iconic Lionesses’ win finally bringing football home in 2022, to the Women’s Football Association being formed in 1969, to the first female football game being played in 1895, keep scrolling for ten standout moments that have shaped the sport as we know it.

 A bit of background, first.
 While women’s football was established at the same time as men’s football, it wasn’t until World War One that it really took off.
 People wanted to watch the sport and the men were away fighting, so while women were taking to factories, they were also taking to the pitches, reportedly bringing in crowds of up to 53,000 people.